matross/matross/docs/contributing.rst

 Matross is free software, **everyone** is encouraged to help make it better.

+Matross should be simple and pleasant to use, anything else is unexpected behavior and should be reported and fixed.

 Here are a few specific ways that *you* could help:

 - use early or unreleased versions